Wondering how to spend one perfect day in Barcelona? I’ve got you covered with this detailed itinerary for spending one

 But sometimes that’s all the time you have, if you’re on a layover, business trip, cruise ship stop, or simply rushed.

-If so, fear not, this one day Barcelona itinerary tells you how to make the most of 24 hours in Barcelona.
+If so, fear not, this one day Barcelona itinerary tells you how to make the most of a day in Barcelona.

 You can pick what sites and destinations appeal most.
 You’ll get a quick taste of Barcelona, create postcard memories, and begin plotting a return trip.